robgrame/ExtensionAttributes.Automation/Readme.md

    This should display the version of .NET Core installed on your machine.

 ### Entra AD App Registration :heavy_check_mark:
 To use this service, you need to create an Entra AD App Registration with the necessary permissions to manage extension attributes.

-Follow these steps:
+To create the Entra AD app registration follow these steps:
 1. Go to the [Azure portal](https://portal.azure.com/).
 1. Navigate to "Azure Active Directory" > "App registrations".
 1. Click on "New registration".